fabrizionastri/flexup-nuxt-mvp/README.md

 - download this repo to your local directory
 - `pnpm install` : installs the packages
-- `pnpm rmock` : launches several sucessive actions
+- `pnpm gen` : launches several sucessive actions
   - `pnpm generate-index`: updates the index files according to the selected mock database (inMemory or jsonServer)
   - `pnpm generate-inMemory-index`updates the `inMemory/index.ts`, which serves as a the `inMemory` mock database
   - `pnpm reset-json-server`: updates the `db.json` file, which serves as a the `jsonServer` mock database using, and is generated from the `inMemory` data